djmitch44/SpadesGame/docs/srs_template.md

 ### 1.3 Intended Audience and Reading Suggestions

-The target audience for “Spades multi” is intended for but not limited to low-to-upper class consumers whose age range from (13+)
+The target audience for “SpadesAI” is intended for but not limited to low-to-upper class consumers whose age range from (13+)

 ### 1.4 Project Scope